Contributed By Old South British Chambers

 The tax disputes process follows prescribed steps.
 Either party will issue a notice of proposed adjustment (NOPA) outlining proposed adjustments to a tax position and detailed factual and legal reasons for them.
 The other party then has an opportunity to respond with a notice of response (NOR).
 When the parties disagree, this initial exchange is followed by a conference, often facilitated by a senior IR officer not connected with the case.
 If the taxpayer opts out of the conference stage (with the permission of IR), or the conference does not reach a satisfactory resolution, then IR will issue a disclosure notice and a statement of position (SOP) to the taxpayer.
 The SOP outlines the facts, documentary evidence and law that supports IR’s position.
 The taxpayer supplies a responding SOP.

 The disclosure notice triggers a statutory limitation on the issues and the propositions of law that can be contested in any subsequent judicial litigation.
 Because the taxpayer bears the burden of proving its case, it is crucial at this stage that all appropriate facts, evidence and legal arguments are put forward by it.
 In most cases, SOPs exchanged by the parties are then referred to IR’s disputes review unit (DRU) for adjudication.
-The DRU is independent of IR’s investigators and must decide whether or not the IR position is correct.
+Though part of IR, the DRU is independent of IR’s investigators and must decide whether or not the position advanced by the investigators is correct.
 Should the DRU decide in the taxpayer’s favour, the matter is closed.
-However, if the DRU upholds IR’s position, the taxpayer may challenge a resulting assessment in the Taxation Review Authority (TRA) or the High Court, discussed further at 4 Judicial Litigation: First Instance.
-The imposition of penalties in respect of any assessment is discussed in 7 Administrative and Criminal Tax Offences.
+However, if the DRU upholds IR’s position, the taxpayer may challenge a resulting assessment in the Taxation Review Authority (TRA) or the High Court, discussed further at 4.
+Judicial Litigation: First Instance.
+The imposition of penalties in respect of any assessment is discussed in 7.
+Administrative and Criminal Tax Offences.

 Although there are strict deadlines as part of the tax disputes process, there is no time limit for it to conclude, apart from the statutory four-year time bar for tax reassessments.
 The disputes process takes about 635 days to complete on average, not including the initial information requests and investigation.
 A brief summary of the key time periods for the tax disputes process follows, but exceptions and variations are numerous and very fact-dependent.
 Many of the timeframes referred to below are administrative targets set by IR.
 Statutory timeframes apply to the exchange of formal notices and statements of position.